Indi One

-The Indi One is a battery electric compact crossover SUV manufactured by Indi EV.
+The Indi One is a battery electric compact crossover SUV developed by Indi EV.

 Overview

 The Indi One was presented for the first time in mid-October 2021 as a result of a 4-year construction process initiated by the creation of the Indi startup in 2017 in Los Angeles, California.

 The stylist Andre Hudson was responsible for the stylistic design of the car, giving the One its characteristic, futuristic proportions in the style of the so-called Coupe SUVs with a gently sloping roofline and wide LED lighting panels covering the entire width of the body.
 The two-tone exterior paintwork is matched to large 22-inch alloy wheels.
 According to the manufacturer's declaration, the crossover was technically equipped with the so-called supercomputer supporting, among others software controlling the propulsion system.